kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 ### Usage

-You will set up a simple gateway that exposes a http listener and 2 routes to imaginary services: "frontend" and "api".
+Steps required to setup a simple gateway that exposes a http listener and 2 routes to imaginary services: "frontend" and "api".

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"